arombin/english_study_chatbot/README.md

 ## chatbot 사용법

-1. 사용자가 chatbot의 concept를 지정합니다.
+1. The user specifies the concept of the chatbot.
-2. 사용자가 chatbot에게 말을 겁니다.
+2. The user engages in conversation with the chatbot.
-3. AI가 나의 말에서 잘못된 부분 또는 부자연스러운 부분을 고쳐줍니다.
+3. The AI corrects any mistakes or awkward phrasing in the user's input.
-4. chatbot이 나의 말에 대하여 답변을 합니다.
+4. The chatbot responds to the user's input.
-5. 사용자가 "end."을 입력할 때까지 대화를 지속합니다.
+5. The conversation continues until the user types "end."

 ## chatbot 사용예시

-1. Tour guide concept
+### 1. Tour guide concept

 <br>